My Story

 Her journey has taken her through some of the world’s most prestigious institutions, but her grounding remains the same — a commitment to ensuring others can move through systems and spaces with the same freedom, dignity, and visibility that dance once gave her.

-Honors and Recognition
+Honors and Recognitions

 Earned recognition for leadership in both dance and social justice